flowershow/flowershow-app/content/notes/Nx.md

 ### Should I add code to an existing library?

-Rule of thumb: if the code is closely related to some already exisitng library - probably yes.
+Rule of thumb: if the code is closely related to some already existing library - probably yes.

 - related code should be close together
 - better DX as you don't need to jump around multiple different folders
-- every new library adds some folders and config files, which do not directly contibute to business value
+- every new library adds some folders and config files, which do not directly contribute to business value
 - enforcing constraints may not be beneficial for rapidly evolving code (like ours) as it can get in the way of experimentation and exploration
 - if may be a good idea to develop a single library for a while so that the architecture starts to emerge naturally and refactor into smaller libraries when the pace of change has slowed down